rbuccigrossi/Anywhere_Board_Games/trunk/promotion/README.txt

 Anywhere Board Games Release Notes
 ----------------------------------
+12/29/2011 (abg_v0.111229.tar.gz)
+ - Got first multi-select methods working (move, lock, and unlock)
+ - You can initiate multi-select with mouse through click/drag on the background or a locked piece
+ - You can initiate multi-select with touch through a menu on the background or a locked piece

 12/25/2011 (abg_v0.111225.tar.gz)
  - Now pieces can have multiple sides!
  - Added flip (for > 1 side) and roll (for > 2 sides)